Broken appliances? Crusty faucets? Blocked showerhead? Sounds like you’re dealing with hard water.

 - Buy a water conditioner.
 If you just want to eliminate scale and aren’t bothered about the poor lathering and hair health effects of hard water, consider a salt-free water conditioner.
 This whole-home appliance alters the formation of hardness minerals, preventing them from being able to stick to surfaces.

 📑 Final Word

 If you notice three or more of the above signs in your home, you have hard water.

 Since hard water isn’t harmful to health, there’s no danger in keeping your water as it is.

 However, many folks get tired of dealing with mineral buildup, dry skin and hair issues, unsightly stains, and reduced appliance efficiency.
 If you’re part of this crowd, the best way to eliminate all of these problems is to install a water softener.

 We have plenty more content about water softeners, including our complete water softeners guide, if you’re interested to learn more about how to achieve soft water in your home.

-Or check out our list and reviews of the best water softeners on the market in 2022 to find the perfect system for your needs.
+Or check out our list and reviews of the best water softeners on the market in 2023 to find the perfect water softening system for your needs.

 ❔ How To Tell If You Have Hard Water: FAQ

 What’s the difference between hard water and soft water?